alphajuliet/aoc24/README.md

 ## Day 6

 Part 1 is a familiar process of simulating movement through an environment based on simple rules, so I pulled out the `reduce` for state management to traverse the room.
 Convering the input map into coordinates was the little wrinkle that took some time early on.
 Part 2 is a good puzzle and I can kinda see how to do it logically, but I'm not yet convinced I can find the correct and complete list of candidate obstacle locations and certainly not how to translate that into code.
 This one goes on hold for now.

+## Day 7

+Originally, I was going to make a fancy binary tree and then cleverly insert combinations of operations to see what made the result.
+I then realised the operations are a simple sequence over the list so I more cleverly left things as vectors and did a fold (a.k.a. my mate `reduce`) over the input numbers for each combination of operators and see where they equalled the result.
+This caused a slight combinatorial explosion in part 2 with the extra operator, but we got there.
+I give a nod also to `clojure.math.combinatorics` for the `selection` function.